-The Office of Academic Affairs is a functional unit of International School – Vietnam National University, Hanoi, established in July 2002 along with the Vietnam-Russia International School (now International School), firstly named as the Academic Affairs and Research & Development Department.
+The Office of Academic Affairs is a functional unit of International School – Vietnam National University, Hanoi (VNU-IS), established in July 2002 along with the Vietnam-Russia International School (now International School), firstly named as the Academic Affairs and Research & Development Department.
 In 2014, it was changed to the Office of Academic and Student Affairs.
 In November 2017, it was separated into 02 independent units as Office of Academic Affairs and Office of Student Affairs.
 In January 2022, a division of the Office of Academic Affairs was separated to form the Office of Graduate Studies.
-From this onward, the Office of Academic Affairs officially is a functional unit of International School in accordance to Decision No.68/QD-DHQGHN by President of Vietnam National University, Hanoi.
+From this onward, the Office of Academic Affairs officially is a functional unit of International School in accordance with Decision No.68/QD-DHQGHN by President of Vietnam National University, Hanoi.